ribokit/RiboDraw/README.md

 ## Paper outline
 ### Motivation
 Semi-automated: good for human to do layout (show hand-drawing of domain III), but then becomes tedious to put into illustrator & refine. particularly noncaonical pairs.
 Also difficult to share.

+Errors in published diagrams (Williams 16S rRNA?)
+Oversights (cross-compare motifs from ribodraw and riboswitch representations).

 We define file format.